nordeim/The-Scent-oa5/README.md

 *   Base schema: [`db/the_scent_schema.sql.txt`](db/the_scent_schema.sql.txt).
 *   **MANDATORY:** Apply the patch script [`db/the_scent_update_users_table.sql`](db/the_scent_update_users_table.sql) to update the `users` table with necessary columns (status, newsletter, reset tokens, address fields, timestamps). **Failure to apply will cause errors.**
 *   **Cart Storage:** `cart_items` table used for logged-in users.
 Session used for guests.
 This is the implemented standard.
-*   **Addresses:** Stored directly in the `users` table via added columns. **Profile UI allows editing, backend saving logic pending.** Checkout pre-fills from these columns and can save during order placement.
+*   **Addresses:** Stored directly in the `users` table via added columns. **Profile UI allows viewing/editing, backend saving is functional.** Checkout pre-fills from these columns and can save during order placement.

 *(Simplified ER Diagram remains the same)*